4 Ways to Show Your Community Your Classes Are Made for Them

 Beyond course descriptions, your other marketing can also highlight local connections and community focus.
 From social media to email marketing to your website, consider how to build messages that feature local people, groups, and businesses.

-- Highlight community partners and events.
+• Highlight community partners and events.
 If you’ve partnered with local businesses, clubs, groups, or other organizations, highlight those partnerships through special emails and social media posts.
-When students see your partnership with an organization they trust, some of that trust may transfer to your program as well.
+When families see your partnership with an organization they trust, some of that trust may transfer to your program as well.

-Ultimately, education programs thrive when they offer classes to fit student needs and communicate that fit to students.
-When your offerings, course descriptions, and marketing are in alignment, your ideal student can’t help but be attracted to your program.
+Ultimately, education programs thrive when they offer classes and camps to fit student and parent needs and communicate that fit well.
+When your offerings, descriptions, and marketing are in alignment, your ideal learner can’t help but be attracted to your program.

 At CourseStorm, we offer impossibly simple technology to support your education program, from registration to student communication to automated marketing that keeps your classes top-of-mind.
 Connect with our team today to learn more!